Charles E. Sydnor III: Electoral reform

+During the 2026 legislative session, Sydnor introduced a bill that would ban minority voter suppression and dilution in local and county elections.
+The bill passed and was signed into law by Governor Wes Moore.
+In April 2026, Sydnor criticized the U.S. Supreme Court's ruling in Louisiana v.
+Callais, saying that while the ruling was a "gut punch", it was not unexpected because "the court has been hostile to the Voting Rights Act for some time".

 Environment

 During the 2023 legislative session, Sydnor supported legislation to look into creating a new governance structure to oversee water and wastewater systems in the Baltimore and Baltimore County.
 The bill passed and was signed into law by Governor Wes Moore.

 Healthcare

 During the 2019 legislative session, Sydnor voted against the End-of-Life Option Act, which would have provided palliative care to terminally ill adults.

+Immigration

+During the 2026 legislative session, Sydnor supported a bill to prohibit counties from entering into 287(g) program agreements with ICE, saying there was an urgent need to act due to documentation of ICE agents in other states forcibly entering homes without a judicial warrant.

 Social issues

 In August 2015, Sydnor called for the resignation of Maryland Housing Secretary Kenneth Holt after Holt claimed without evidence that parents were deliberately exposing their children to lead paint to get free housing.